2014 Toyota Prius c

 Front seats are roomy and offer enough headroom for adults measuring six feet and even taller.
 Comfort was fine, as we drove the car for hour-long stints with no complaints or sore spots.
 Fabric upholstery is never too hot or cold to sit on, and on most models the driver's seat adjusts for height.
 Note, however, that no model has adjustable height shoulder belt anchors and a tall passenger was not comfortable with the belt across their upper arm.

 It can be tough to fit three adults across the back, so it's best to limit backseat passengers to two adults or three kids.
-Lanky testers were also able to fit in back, even with the optional sunroof, and carrying four simultaneously results in some tight knee space.
+Lanky testers were also able to fit in back, even with the optional sunroof, although carrying four simultaneously results in some tight knee space.
 The seat cushion is unusually long because of the batteries beneath it, which improves comfort for adults but might be uncomfortable for kids who can't hang their legs off the front of it.
 The rear seat folds to increase cargo area, and on any but the base model, it has a 60/40 split for flexibility.

 Materials are mostly plastic with a few padded soft-touch panels, all expected in this class.
 Initially the styling lines on the dashboard looked like scratches, though they do mirror some of the lines in the optional SofTex upholstery that weighs about half what traditional leather weighs.
 That alone should tell you how important weight reduction was in this car.

 A tilt and telescoping steering wheel with redundant controls faces the driver, though the range of the telescope function is so short we wonder why they bothered.
-Ahead of the wheel is a depression for pens and such with a ramp backwards to ease scooping things out that also makes them eject automatically accelerating up a hill.
+Ahead of the wheel is a depression for pens and such with a ramp backwards to ease scooping things out that also makes them eject automatically when accelerating up a hill.

 The floor-mounted shifter is conventional, with PRNDB settings; all do what you expect and B is for battery (see Driving Impressions).
 Eco and EV mode switches are adjacent the handbrake aft of the shift lever.